-Since the exact prerequisite courses vary slightly for some graduate schools it is important for the student to examine the graduate schools they are interested in attending during their sophomore or junior year to allow time to complete these courses.
-The list below contains the most common prerequisite courses:
+Since the exact prerequisite courses vary for each graduate school it is important for the student to examine the graduate schools they are interested in attending during their sophomore or junior year to allow time to complete all of the prerequisite courses.
+The list of courses below contains the most common prerequisite courses when examining many physician assistant graduate program admissions requirements:

 - 4 credits of Human Anatomy and 4 credits of Human Physiology